erikw/restic-automatic-backup-scheduler/README.md

 * `systemd-email`: Sends email using sendmail(1).
 This script also features time-out for not spamming Gmail servers and getting my account blocked.

 Put this file in `/etc/systemd/system/`:
 * `status-email-user@.service`: A service that can notify you via email when a systemd service fails.
-Edit the target email address in this file.
+Edit the target email address in this file, and replace or remove `{{ INSTALL_PREFIX }}` according to your installation.

 Now edit `restic-backup@.service` and `status-email-user@.service` to call this service failure.
 ```